hovren/visualsearch/docs/index.rst

 This tool was developed with support from the `Visual Sweden <http://visualsweden.se>`_ initiative.

+The source repository for this project is hosted on `Github <https://github.com/hovren/visualsearch>`_.

 Installation
 ------------------
 The dependencies of this package are